sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/Deploying_packages/README.md

 ## Deploying Packages

-Once a package has been built, it must be deployed to the device (or SDK build target, in the case of -devel packages).
+Once a package has been built, it must be deployed to the device (or SDK build environment, in the case of -devel packages).
 Depending on whether the package was built locally or remotely, there are different ways to deploy the package to the device.

 ### Deploying Local RPMs